sorukumar/blog/_posts/draft-2024-04-17-Comparing-Two-Graphs.md

 ### 7. **Centrality Measures**

 -   **What is it**: Important to identify critical nodes for maintaining fast and reliable communication.
--   **Metric**: Degree centrality (for node importance), betweenness centrality (nodes critical for bridging paths), closeness centrality (nodes efficiently distributing data), and eigenvector
+-   **Metric**: Degree centrality (for node importance), betweenness centrality (nodes critical for bridging paths), closeness centrality (nodes efficiently distributing data), and eigenvector centrality (node influence through high-quality connections).

-### 8. **Scalability**

--   **What is it**: How well can the network grow?
-This is particularly important if the network needs to accommodate more nodes or heavier data flow without significant performance degradation.
--   **Metric**: This is more of a qualitative assessment, looking at how adding nodes or edges affects the metrics mentioned above.

 ### 9. **Load Balancing**